benwernicke/cbuild/README.md

 }
 ```

-Now compile this once with `cc cbuild.c -o cbuild` after that cbuild will compile its self if necessary
+Now compile this once with `cc cbuild.c -o cbuild` after that cbuild will compile itself if necessary